unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/advanced/ssl-tls/contour-cm-letsencrypt-clouddns/README.md

-# SSL/TLS With Contour, Cert Manager And Letsencrypt
+# SSL/TLS With Contour, Cert Manager And Letsencrypt & CloudDNS

 This guide will setup TLS termination at the Kubernetes Ingress and make sure the services TAP GUI and any deployed `Workload`s are secured by default.
 The `Certificate` will be handled by Cert Manager and generated via Letsencrypt and a DNS-01 challenge via Google Cloud DNS.

-## Configure Cert Manager
+## Create Cluster Issuers

 1. Create a `Secret` with a GCP service account key.